 - Acting in an advisory capacity to Planning and Zoning Commission and Inland Wetlands Board on the impact of development on the environment.

 The Ridgefield Conservation Commission consists of nine volunteer Ridgefield residents (and two alternates) who serve the town for staggered three-year terms.
-Commissioners are appointed by the Board of Selectmen to devote their efforts to the sound development, conservation, supervision and regulation of the town's natural resources including water resources.
+Commissioners are appointed by the Board of Selectmen to devote their efforts to the sound development, conservation, supervision and regulation of the town's natural resources.

-The commission has a Conservation Enforcement Officer to act as the commission's agent in the enforcement of the Open Space Use Ordinance.
+The Commission has a Conservation Enforcement Officer to act as the Commission's agent in the enforcement of the Town's Open Space Use Ordinance.